-We are the exclusive licensee for the US territory of Advanomics' Adva-27a which is covered by international patent applications filed on April 25, 2006 (PCT/FR2007/000697).
-This patent, which is issued in France and still pending elsewhere, is owned by Institut National des Sciences Appliquées de Rouen (France) and is licensed exclusively on a worldwide basis to Advanomics Corporation, who has subsequently issued to us an exclusive license for the US.
+We are the exclusive licensee for the U.S. territory of Advanomics' Adva-27a which is covered by international patent applications filed on April 27, 2007 (PCT/FR2007/000697).
+These patent applications, which are now issued in Europe and the United States (US 8,236,935) and are still pending elsewhere around the world, were originally owned by Institut National des Sciences Appliquées de Rouen (France) and have recently been purchased by Advanomics.
+On January 14, 2013, Advanomics filed a new patent application covering Adva-27a manufacturing processes as well as new Adva-27a derivatives and compositions.